 Kimchi Omelette

-Want to try more Egg recipes for your breakfast, then give these recipes also a try – Mushroom Omelette, Egg White Muffins, Egg Bhurji, Indian Masala Omelette, Egg Foo Young, Egg Idli, and Greek Omelette.
+Want to try more Egg recipes for your breakfast, then give these recipes also a try – Mushroom Omelette, Egg White Muffins, Egg Bhurji, Masala Omelette, Egg Foo Young, Egg Idli, and Greek Omelette.

 Kimchi Omelette served in a plate with butter toast.